Pixapay

 • Creating local bioeconomy model

-Biogas is renewable energy and the use of it reduces the need for fossil fuels and it is also climate-friendly when the processes are properly planned.
-It can be used to produce electricity and heat and as a transport fuel.
+Biogas is renewable energy and the use of it reduces the need for fossil fuels.
+It is also climate-friendly when the processes are properly planned.
+It can be used to produce electricity and heat, as well as a transport fuel.
 Biogas is formed when various micro-organisms break down organic matter in oxygen-free conditions.
-As a result of the decomposition, biogas is produced, as well as a digestion residue containing nutrients and organic matter suitable for fertilizer use.
+As a result of the decomposition, biogas is produced, and a digestion residue containing nutrients and organic matter suitable for fertiliser use remains.

 Many municipalities aim for carbon-neutral energy production, to which local biogas production can bring a solution.
 The use of biogas in transport offers municipalities a way to reduce transport emissions and oil dependence.
 At the same time, municipalities’ recycling nutrient production is increased.
 This increases security of supply both in terms of energy and nutrients.